 Are you trying to replace your door but are intimidated by the hinge mechanism?
 Is the pin on your hinges stuck, or are you not even sure if it can be removed?

 I’m here to help you out by showing you how to take a door off the hinges, how to remove a door hinge pin, and how to identify what type of pin you’re dealing with.

-- Locate the hinge pins.
+- Secure the door and locate hinge pins.

 How To Take a Door Off its Hinges

 Hinge pins are designed to be removed quickly, and they typically disengage readily when working with newer doors.

 If there is any corrosion on the hinges of older doors, they may be more difficult to deal with (especially ones that have been painted over).
 This is common in the case of closet doors that have had their hinges painted over.
 A little extra effort will allow you to quickly pop the hinge pins out when this is the case.

 Hinge pins are very common on interior doors.
 If you’re interested in the complexity of how to take a door off the hinges, know that you only need a couple of tools and a few minutes at your disposal.